uptake/pkgnet/CONTRIBUTING.md

 - test your PR against latest `ubuntu` and `macos` R versions (like all PRs)
 - check that your version numbering is correct (and you didn't leave the trailing `.9999`)
 - test your PR against R development version ("devel") on the previous OS's as well as Microsoft (mirroring CRAN checks for package updates)
+- save a copy of the tarball (i.e. `.tar.gz.` package file) as a workflow artifact.

 If some checks fail, correct and push again to the release branch.